tekkaman/TKSmartMonkey/README.md

 		We can enumerate the view hierarchy within less than 1 seconds. (generally less than 0.1 second)
 		2) TKSmartMonkey is not random scratch around the entire screen.
-It first pick out the valid view (userInteraction = YES, alpha > 0, enabled = YES, frame in screen, etc ...), and then random select one the view to act.
+It first pick out the valid view (userInteraction = YES, alpha > 0, enabled = YES, frame in screen, etc ...), and then random select one view to act.
 So TKSmartMonkey is totally different from UIAutomation Monkey.And this approach makes TKSmartMonkey so efficient.

 ### 4. Is TKSmartMonkey convenient?